mctipper/wingstats/readme.md

 # Future Enhancements

+- Mobile design layout fixes.
+Yueck.
-- Put in a little 'explainer' blurb.
+- Put in a little 'explainer' blurb, about what the tables signify etc...
 - Complete the 'draw cards' activations section.
 Some of the code is done but wasn't happy with how I structured it, so will re-visit in time.
 - Complete the 'bird cards' statistics, counts, analysis section
 - Complete the 'bonus cards' statistics, counts, analysis section
 - Provide 'run experiment' section for custom dice activations.
 Pick food, dice version, number of dice etc... and get probablities of outcomes.
 - Insert little images of die or food where \[rodent\] type syntax appears.
 - Dreaded post-deployment refactoring.
 As mentioned purposefully over-engineered this but got spaghettified along the way (again, kinda on purpose).
 Once happy with eventual structure and logics will refactor once to align logic throughout.
-- Mobile design fixes.
-Yueck.

 # Versioning